How To Ace The Columbia Business School Interview

 4. What if I’m asked a question I didn’t prepare for during my interview?

-Even though you can spend many hours preparing, there is still a chance you will be asked a question you didn’t think of, or that was not mentioned in this article.
+Even though you can spend many hours preparing, there is still a chance you will be asked a question you didn’t think of or that was not mentioned in this article.
 If that happens, do not panic.
 Take a deep breath, take a moment to collect your thoughts, and then answer slowly.

 5. Do I have to ask questions during my interview?

 It is not a hard-and-fast rule that you have to ask questions during your interview, but we highly recommend you bring a few questions of your own into the interview.
-Asking well-thought-out and meaningful questions demonstrates your interest in Columbia and are serious about attending the school.
+Asking well-thought-out and meaningful questions demonstrates your interest in Columbia and are serious about attend the school.

 Asking questions can also further open up a dialogue between you and your interviewer, and they can provide you with valuable insight into what it’s like to attend Columbia.
 This will help you decide whether or not it is your top choice, which will determine if you should send Columbia a letter of intent while you await a final decision or if you are waitlisted.